sunpy/ndcube/docs/introduction.rst

 However, it also allows for a more complete and accurate representation of coordinates along plot axes and animations.
 `~ndcube.NDCube.extra_coords` has been completely re-written to serve as an extra WCS, which can be readily constructed from lookup tables.
 This enables users to easily include the extra coordinates when visualizing the data.
-Finally, a new `~ndcube.GlobalCoords` class can to hold coordinates that do not refer to any axis.
+Finally, a new `~ndcube.GlobalCoords` class can hold coordinates that do not refer to any axis.
 This is particularly useful when the dimensionality of an `~ndcube.NDCube` is reduced by slicing.
 The value of a coordinate at the location along the dropped axis at which the `~ndcube.NDCube` was sliced can be retained.